ClokTen/ClokLand-Whitepaper-/README.md

 ## 5. Tokenomics

 - **$Clok10 Token:** The native currency of ClokLand, used for transactions, rewards, and governance.
-The initial conversion rate is 1 STX = 1,000,000 $Clok10.
+The token has already been created and is currently available on the Stacks blockchain.
 - **Liquidity Pool Incentives:** To foster growth, users adding STX to the liquidity pool will receive a bonus of 100,000 $Clok10 per 1 STX during the initial campaign.

 ## 6. Roadmap